postcss/autoprefixer/README.md

 ```

 Autoprefixer will use the data based on current browser popularity and property
-support to apply prefixes for you:
+support to apply prefixes for you.
+You try in the [interactive demo]
+of Autoprefixer.

 ```css
 :-webkit-full-screen a {